This is an indication that the lens is not properly communicating with the camera.

 - Examine the pins on the body of the camera that connect to the lens.

 - Make sure the pins are not bent.

 - Make sure nothing is covering or obstructing the pins.

 IMPORTANT: If the pins on the camera body are bent, then service will be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.

 - Make sure nothing is covering or obstructing the metal contacts on the lens.

 - Use a dry cloth to clean the metal contacts on the lens.

 - If there are no bent pins or other obstructions, reattach the lens to the camera body.